keyboardio/Kaleidoscope/docs/UPGRADING.md

 # Removed APIs

+#### `Keyboard::pressKey(Key key, bool toggled_on)`

+This deprecated function was removed on **2022-03-03**.
+Its purpose was to handle rollover events for keys that include modifier flags, and that handling is now done elsewhere.
+Any code that called it should now simply call `Keyboard::pressKey(Key key)` instead, dropping the second argument.

 #### Old layer key event handler functions

 The deprecated `Layer.handleKeymapKeyswitchEvent()` function was removed on **2022-03-03**.
 Any code that called it should now call `Layer.handleLayerKeyEvent()` instead, with `event.addr` set to the appropriate `KeyAddr` value if possible, and `KeyAddr::none()` otherwise.